onosproject/ran-simulator/docs/README.md

 # Ran Simulator

-The Ran Simulator is part of µONOS and is meant to work alongside `onos-ran` and `sd-ran-gui`.
+The Ran Simulator is part of µONOS and is meant to work alongside `onos-ric` and `sd-ran-gui`.

 The simulator mimics a collection of Cell Towers and a set of UE's moving along